Anthropology

 Information for Incoming Students

-Anthropology explores the astonishing diversity and complexity of human life across the globe.
+Anthropology explores the incredible diversity and complexity of human life across the globe.
 It challenges students to think critically about the assumptions we make about the world and the power hierarchies that shape our everyday lives.
 Anthropology examines past and contemporary cultures to understand how and why social, economic, ideological, environmental, and political relationships are reproduced or transformed.
 We integrate the specifics of individual experience, local particularities of landscapes and communities, and broad regional and global contexts to better understand human actions and meanings, including relations of power, identity, and inequality.
-In our courses in cultural anthropology and anthropological archaeology students learn how to “make the strange familiar, and the familiar strange” through analysis of material, visual, sonic, and textual data.
+In our courses in cultural anthropology and anthropological archaeology, students learn how to “make the strange familiar, and the familiar strange” through analysis of material, visual, sonic, and textual data.

-The Anthropology Department welcomes first-year students into several of our courses.
-For fall 2024 first-years may enroll in ANTH 2100 Archaeology and the Human Experience, ANTH 2221 Global Health: Contemporary Issues, Debates, and Perspectives, and ANTH 2410 Landscapes of Power: Culture, Place, and the Built Environment Landscapes of Power: Culture, Place, and the Built Environment.
+The anthropology department welcomes first-year students into several of our courses.
+For fall 2025, first-years may enroll in ANTH 1100 Introducing Anthropology: What Makes Us Human?, ANTH 1024 Anthropology of Relatedness, ANTH 1031 Inscribing Lives: Reading and Writing About Others, ANTH 2100 Archaeology and the Human Experience, ANTH 2110 Landscapes of Power: Culture, Place, and the Built Environment, and ANTH 2221 Global Health: Contemporary Issues, Debates, and Perspectives.

 None of these courses assume any prior work in anthropology.
-All these courses contribute to the major or minor in Anthropology and all but the first-year seminars fulfill some of the college distribution requirements (DPI and/or IP).
-We encourage students who may want to take 2000-level Anthropology courses to take ANTH 1100 Introducing Anthropology: What Makes Us Human? as early as possible.
+All these courses contribute to the major or minor in anthropology, and all but the first-year seminars fulfill some of the college distribution requirements (DPI and/or IP).
+We encourage students who may want to take 2000-level anthropology courses to take ANTH 1100 Introducing Anthropology: What Makes Us Human? as early as possible.

 How, why, and for whom do we imagine the future?
 Focuses on the future through the lens of indigenous science fiction and off-Earth exploration and settlement.
 Students engage with indigenous films and science fiction, popular and scholarly literature about space exploration, and the writing of cultural anthropologists to develop skills in analyzing visual and written texts and to reflect on “the future” as created by our individual and collective hopes, fears, and expectations.